Everything you need to know about the shelter-in-place order in Monterey County.

 What to do

-Effective midnight, Wednesday, March 18, 2020, the Health Officer of Monterey County is requiring people to stay home except for essential needs.
+Effective 12:01amm, Wednesday, March 18, 2020, the Health Officer of Monterey County is requiring people to stay home except for essential needs.
 The intent of this order is to ensure the maximum number of people self-isolate in their places of residence to the maximum extent feasible.

 Vulnerable populations including the elderly and those with underlying health conditions must stay home.
 All community members should stay home except to perform essential duties for business continuity or government functions, to get food, care for a relative or friend, get necessary health care, or perform activities related to maintaining a healthy lifestyle during this time.